-1.3.1.6 Risk Profiles
+1.2.6 Risk Matrixes

 Risk assessment is not an objective by itself, but represents the required step for the risk evaluation.
 This is the step whereby it is decided if a risk is acceptable, or if it should be reduced by appropriate measures.
 This is usually done by comparing the risk to acceptance criteria defined in advance.
 This can be done graphically by using a risk diagram or risk matrix, as the example presented in Figure 1.2.
-The numbers characterizing the different scenarios can be placed into the matrix, thus allowing a visual risk evaluation.
-Such a risk diagram must comprise two zones corresponding to the clearly accepted (white in Figure 1.2) and clearly rejected risks (dark gray in Figure 1.2).
-Often a third zone (light grey in Figure 1.2) is also used.
-This third zone corresponds to risks that should be reduced, as far as reasonably applicable measures can be defined, the decision being based on technical and economical considerations.
-This practice corresponds to the As Low As Reasonably Practicable (ALARP) principle [9].
+The identifiers characterizing the different scenarios can be placed into the matrix, thus allowing a visual risk evaluation.
+Such a risk diagram should comprise at least three zones corresponding to the clearly negligible or acceptable risk (white in Figure 1.2), unacceptable risk (dark gray in Figure 1.2), a third zone (light gray in Figure 1.2) is also used [12, 13].
+This third zone corresponds to undesirable risk that is tolerable only if risk reduction is impracticable or the costs are grossly disproportionate to the improvement gained.
+This practice corresponds to the as low as reasonably practicable (ALARP) principle [14-16].
 The borderline separating the white zone from the others is called the protection level: this is the limit of accepted risks and represents an important decision for the risk policy of a company.

-The risk matrix presented in Figure 1.2 is based on Tables 1.4 and 1.5 and defines a 4×6 matrix.
-Experience has shown that choosing too narrow a matrix, for example, a 3×3 matrix, with the levels Low, Medium, and High, has the drawback of being too rough.
+The risk matrix presented in Figure 1.2 is based on Tables 1.4 and 1.5 and defines a $4 \times 6$ matrix.
+Experience has shown that choosing too narrow a matrix, for example, a $3 \times 3$ matrix, with the levels low, medium, and high, has the drawback of being too rough.
 It is unable to show the improvement of a risk situation especially with high severities, since such a situation often remains with high severity and low probability, even if additional measures are defined.
-On the other hand, too precise a matrix is not useful for risk evaluation and may lead to tedious discussions during its assessment.
+On the other hand, too precise a matrix is not useful for risk evaluation and may lead to tedious discussions during its assessment [17].